Prikenalv/Tower_of_Cats/README.md

-A group project that consisted a members of 5
+A group project that consist of 5 people

-- Just a simple tower of hanoi game
+- Just a simple tower of hanoi game but with cats